 As mentioned earlier, careful preparation is needed during the switch from the default forwarding paths to the fastrecovery paths after a failure, as well as during switching from the recovery paths to the new forwarding paths, should the failure prove permanent.
 This is in order to avoid that certain links or entire regions of the network be overwhelmed with traffic bypassing the failure and preclude cascading failures due to the resultant congestion.
 Accomplishing this traffic optimization task usually requires a concerted effort on the part of the data plane and the control plane, so that the recovery paths fulfill the traffic engineering goals even under failures.
-There is a breadth of standards, operational best practices, and research proposals to reach this goal; below we give a nonexhaustive overview of some of the most typical approaches; for more detail, refer to the original papers and the related surveys [270].
+There is a breadth of standards, operational best practices, and research proposals to reach this goal; below we give a nonexhaustive overview of some of the most typical approaches; for more detail, refer to the original papers and the related surveys [274].

 A significant number of fast-recovery mechanisms do not natively support fine-grained traffic engineering during recovery.
 In these cases, recovery occurs on a "best-effort" basis, merely hoping that the failover paths will be "good enough" in that there is enough over-provisioned spare capacity available in the network to avoid congestion.
-This approach is adopted most often for data-plane technologies that otherwise provide very little in the way of optimizing forwarding paths, like L2 protocols (e.g., AXE [97], [100], see Section III), intradomain IP fast reroute (e.g., the original LFA proposal [32], see Section V) or inter-domain IP routing where BGP does not provide fine-grained mechanisms for optimizing AS-AS paths (e.g., [219], see Section VI).
+This approach is adopted most often for data-plane technologies that otherwise provide very little in the way of optimizing forwarding paths, like L2 protocols (e.g., AXE [97], [100], see Section III), intradomain IP fast reroute (e.g., the original LFA proposal [32], see Section V) or inter-domain IP routing where BGP does not provide fine-grained mechanisms for optimizing AS-AS paths (e.g., [227], see Section VI).

 The second approach is to compute recovery paths ondemand, in a way to ensure that the recovery paths will have enough capacity to handle the failover traffic.
 This approach is used for data-plane technologies that provide means for the control plane to tailor and optimize the forwarding and the recovery paths with respect to arbitrary traffic engineering goals.
+In this case, the selected TE designs could be implemented on top of the default fast-recovery scheme, overriding the decision made by the underlying fast-recovery mechanism based on additional TE metrics (provided that multiple backup network interfaces are available).

-8Note that BGP withdrawals have to be sent out even in this case.
+10Note that BGP withdrawals have to be sent out even in this case.